-An expansion joint consists of a reflector overlap without being secured together.
-This allows for freedom of movement from expansion during heat up and cool down.
+An overlapping expansion joint consists of a reflector overlap without being secured together.
+This allows for freedom of movement or expansion during normal heat up and cool down.
 Expansion joints are to be placed at approximately the center of each straight run of reflectors with a maximum of three (3) reflectors connected together.
 Additional expansion joints in each straight run may be necessary.

-All other reflector joints, reflector elbows and reflector tees should be overlapped 1 - 2" and sheet metal screwed together, DO NOT position an expansion joint at an elbow or tee.
+All other reflector joints, reflector elbows and reflector tee's should be overlapped 1 - 2" and sheet metal screwed together, DO NOT position an expansion joint at an elbow or tee.